Digestate: Uses

 The primary use of digestate is as a soil conditioner.
 Acidogenic digestate provides moisture retention and organic content for soils.
 This organic material can break down further, aerobically in soil.
 Methanogenic digestate provides nutrients for plant growth.
 It can also be used to protect soils against erosion.

 Acidogenic digestate can also be used as an environmentally friendly filler to give structure to composite plastics.

-Growth trials on digestate originating from mixed waste have showed healthy growth results for crops.
+Growth trials on digestate originating from mixed waste have shown healthy growth results for crops.
 Digestate can also be used in intensive greenhouse cultivation of plants, e.g., in digeponics.

 Additionally, both solid and liquid digestates have been shown to be of use in hydroponic crop production.
 Multiple studies have shown that digestate can produce similar or higher yields across multiple crops when compared to standard growing practices used in hydroponics and soilless substrate growing.

 Application of digestate has been shown to inhibit plant diseases and induction of resistance.
-Digestate application has a direct effect on soil-born diseases, and an indirect effect by stimulation of biological activity.
+Digestate application has a direct effect on soil-borne diseases, and an indirect effect by stimulation of biological activity.